T: 0800 201 4527

 SMA Inverters

-2015, a new year, a fresh start and a chance to make this year the best one yet.
-At least that’s what most of us think at the turn of a new year, but already and the end of first month in this brand new year bad news rears its ugly head.
-The German Inverter manufacturer SMA have revealed some troubling news regarding their future as a company and what 2015 will bring for them and their staff.
+2015, is a new year, a fresh start and a chance to make this year the best one yet.
+At least that’s what most of us think at the turn of a new year, but already and the end of the first month of this brand new year bad news rears its ugly head.
+The German Inverter manufacturer SMA has revealed some troubling news regarding their future as a company and what 2015 will bring for them and their staff.

-Based in Niestetal – Germany, SMA is one of the world’s largest Inverter manufacturers by market share are undergoing a restructure within their company.
+Based in Niestetal – Germany, SMA is one of the world’s largest inverter manufacturers by market share and is undergoing a restructuring within their company.
 A proposed 1600 jobs will be lost by the end of July 2015, 1300 of which are in Germany itself, a dramatic increase from the formerly announced 600 job cuts last year, said to take place by the end of 2015.
-Well I guess February is before the end of the year.
+Well, I guess February is before the end of the year.

 All this talk of job cuts comes as a result of current profit margins for SMA, in an effort to cut the companies’ costs by €160 million the corporates of SMA are looking to reduce their break-even point to less than €700 million by ‘refocusing on important development projects’.